Find your freedom from addiction.

 It must be remembered that our services are not designed to replace professional medical support, such as GPs or therapists, but to complement them.

-Unfortunately, we cannot offer our services to under-18s, however please get in touch and we will help however we can.
+Unfortunately, we cannot offer our services to under-18s; however, please get in touch and we will help however we can.

 With 100 volunteers in our network, we share a message of hope in recovery across the UK.
 Our retreats and programs welcome both those addicted as well as their family members and loved ones.